CodeMode365/Git-Note/Advance.md

 -->git commit --amend -m "message"

  3) add files to last commit
-git commit -amend -no-edit
+-->git commit -amend -no-edit

- 4) overwrite history on remote git push origin master --force
+ 4) overwrite history on remote
+-->git push origin master --force

- 5) undo a commit with a new commit git revert commit-id
+ 5) undo a commit with a new commit
+-->git revert commit-id

 ## (Bonus Tip) //go to anyones repo and press --> .

-6) save a commit for later use without actually commiting git stash
+6) save a commit for later use without actually commiting -->git stash

 7) to add the stashed commit
-git stash pop
+-->git stash pop

-8) to save stashed commit for later use git stash save anyName
+8) to save stashed commit for later use
+-->git stash save anyName

 9) to view stashed list
-git stash list
+-->git stash list

 10) to work on stashed commit
-git stash apply indexOfStashed
+-->git stash apply indexOfStashed

-11) to set the root branch name git branch -M branchName
+11) to set the root branch name
+-->git branch -M branchName

 12) to view commits in more readable way git log --graphy --oneline --decorate